mohammadbutt/42_ft_ls/README.md

-# 42_ft_ls - Purpose of the project is to recode ls, a command to list computer files in Unix and Unix-like operating systems.
+# 42_ft_ls - Purpose of the project is to recode ls(1).

+ls - List directory contents, is a command to list computer files in Unix and Unix-like operating systems.